-Texas teen arrested for planning mass shooting at Amazon Delivery Station, police say
+Texas teen arrested for planning mass shooting at Amazon delivery station, police say

 Rodolfo Valdivia Aceves was arrested on a charge of terroristic threats, according to a preliminary report from San Antonio Police Department.

-At 10:34 a.m. on June 27, police responded to the 8200 block of Sous Vide Way to an Amazon Delivery station after a report of threats.
+Police responded at 10:34 a.m. on June 27 to an Amazon delivery station on the 8200 block of Sous Vide Way after a report of threats.

 Aceves was located and contacted by detectives.
 During the investigation “credible information to support the threat was developed,” and an AR-15 was seized from Aceves’ location.